Logo

 2. Class

-• Definition: A class is a template for creating objects.
+• Definition: A class is a blueprint or template for creating objects.
+It defines the structure and behavior of objects, including their attributes (data) and methods (functions).

 • Real-world analogy: A blueprint for a house.
 You can use it to build multiple houses (objects).